When I first announced my move to New York City from Dallas, Texas, the number one question I received from almost everyone I knew was:

 If you want to save in NYC, then you must be able to resist the temptation of eating out daily—most New Yorkers fall victim to this because the food here is mind-blowing!

-As you can see, it varies but I’d say most times I’ve eaten out I’ve spent around the $20-$30 range.
+It varies but I’d say most times I’ve eaten out I’ve spent around the $20-$30 range.

 Your main bills are going consist of your gas, electric, wifi and maybe renters insurance if you get that.